MQ-software-carpentry/statistics-with-r/_episodes/05-mixed-effects.md

 ~~~
 {: .output}

-Gender needs to stay in the model (when you look at the output the full model has a highly significan p-value, p=0.003).
+Attitude needs to stay in the model (when you look at the output the full model has a highly significan p-value, p=0.003).

 I won't be looking at REML versus ML.